Circle packings, renormalizations and subdivision rules: Abstract

 \section{Abstract}

-In this paper, we use iterations of {\em skinning maps} on Teichm\"uller spaces to study circle packings.
-This allows us to develop a renormalization theory for circle packings whose nerves satisfy certain subdivision rules.
+In this paper, we use iterations of skinning maps on Teichm\"uller spaces to study circle packings and develop a renormalization theory for circle packings whose nerves satisfy certain subdivision rules.
 We characterize when the skinning map has bounded image.
 Under the corresponding condition, we prove that the renormalization operator $\mathfrak{R}$ is uniformly contracting.
 This allows us to give complete answers for the existence and moduli problems for such circle packings.
-The exponential contraction of $\mathfrak{R}^n$ has many consequences.
-In particular, we prove that homeomorphisms between any two such circle packings are asymptotically conformal.
+The exponential contraction of $\mathfrak{R}^n$ means that despite the non-rigidity of such circle packings, they are geometrically inflexible.
+As an application, we show that any geometrically finite Kleinian circle packing is combinatorially rigid.